jongablop/OlimpoServer/Example/4 - Deploy Istio/README.md

-# Step 1: Basic configuration
+# Step 4: Deploy Istio

-The aim of this step is to deploy a simple application.
-The backend will be based on Redis while the frontend will be a simple Flask app, which will update a hit counter stored in the database.
+The aim of this step is to configure the application so Istio can be deployed in the cluster.